jessicaaa04/Power_Outage/README.md

 <iframe src="figures/missing_values_proportion.html" width=800 height=600 frameBorder=0></iframe>

+Assuming significant missing values refer to a missing proportion greater than 0.2, the chart indicates several columns with a significant number of missing values: `CAUSE.CATEGORY.DETAIL`, `HURRICANE.NAMES`, `DEMAND.LOSS.MW`, `CUSTOMERS.AFFECTED`.

 ### NMAR Analysis

 One of the column in our dataset with missing values that is possibly NMAR is the `CUSTOMERS.AFFECTED` column.
 In large-scale outages, especially those caused by natural disasters or catastrophic events, the precise number of customers affected can be challenging to ascertain.
 Utilities may face difficulties in: